Do you Have Wi-Fi?

 Do I pay the hotel for the guide?

 Our guides are excelent bird guides.
 The guides work “freelance”.
 They are paid directly by the clients who hire them at Rancho and we do not take any money from them.
-They charge $70.00 for the morning and $50.00 for the afternoon for groups of up to 5 people (guests after 5 people pay $14.00 each).
+They charge $80.00 for the morning and $60.00 for the afternoon for groups of up to 5 people (guests after 5 people pay $20.00 each).
 Most guests are more than satisfied with this arrangement because they like having a private guide.
+A private guide may not always be available in all situations.
+In this case, you may need to share a guide.

 Do you have a list of the birds seen at Rancho Naturalista?